picocodes/picocodes/README.md

 - 🌱 React.JS expert
 - 💬 Ask me about WordPress plugins
 - 💻 Bootstrapping Noptin.com
-- ⚡ Available for part-time freelance work
+- ⚡ No longer available for part-time freelance work, but can refer
 - 📫 How to reach me: brian at noptin.com

 ## Stats :godmode: